 We want you to be able to tell us what a certified pathologists’ assistant does in a “normal” working day.
 Keep in mind that there is no “normal” working day for a certified PA and that is one of the good things about our career!
 No day is the same and it is always challenging.
 When you shadow, discuss with your mentor what their regular duties are and what is expected of them on a daily basis.
 Be able to share that with us at your interview.

 U.S. & Canada Only.
-If you are taking pre-requisite courses during the time period in which you are applying to the PA program (January 2–May 31), the course must be completed by May 31 of the application period.
-Immediately upon completion of the semester, please contact admissions at your current institution to have your final transcript mailed to:
+If you are taking a pre-requisite course during the time period in which you are applying to the PA program (January 2 - April 30), the course must be completed by May 31 of the application year.
+Immediately upon completion of the semester, have your current transcript electronically sent or mailed to:

 Please note that we do not require a GRE score for consideration for acceptance into the program.